-I share that belief because as a first generation college graduate I know first-hand that a college education uncovers new worlds to explore and career pathways that you have yet to imagine.
-LRCC is here to help you discover and attain the skills necessary to pursue what right now may only be dreams.
-LRCC is also here to respond to the needs of local employees and help provide the skilled workforce that is critical to building and supporting strong and economically vibrant communities.
+As a first generation college graduate, I know first-hand a college education uncovers new worlds to explore and career pathways you have yet to imagine.
+No matter what age you are or where you are in your life, LRCC is here to help you discover and attain the skills necessary to pursue what right now, may only be dreams.
+LRCC is also here to respond to the needs of local employers and help provide the skilled workforce that is critical to building and supporting strong and economically vibrant communities.

-Thank you for allowing LRCC help you discover the boundless possibilities that lie ahead!
+We can't wait to help you discover the boundless possibilities that lie ahead!